 As we discussed, recruiters spend most of their time in the interview stage of the hiring process.
 There are interviews to schedule and candidates to screen.
 That’s not even to mention the tedious clerical work that comes between.
 If only there were a way to automate the process, right?
 Well, on-demand interviews do just that.

-Self-guided interviews allow recruiters to offer immediate interviews to their candidates, and the candidates typically respond within 24 hours.
+Virtual interviews allow recruiters to offer immediate interviews to their candidates, and the candidates typically respond within 24 hours.
 With audio interviews, recruiters are able to screen candidates in little as 5 minutes as opposed to the typical 30+ minutes it traditionally takes.
 This cuts multiple days from the ever-vital time-to-hire and allows recruiters to screen more candidates than ever before.

 The next benefit worth looking at is the marked improvement in passive recruiting — the practice of reaching out to candidates not actively looking for a job but may be tempted by a better opportunity.
 This popular sourcing technique allows recruiters to target the highest quality candidates that aren’t prowling the job boards.